Sashkow/Task4_WebProject/README.md

 Task4_WebProject
 ================

-Java project on building web application with access to database
+Java project on building web application with access to database.
+Using MVC design pattern.